 For your next outdoor adventure, consider Scotts Valley.
 Once famed for its roadside attractions—remember kitschy-cute Santa’s Village?—the diminutive community hides oversized scenery and lesser-known trails.
 Tucked in the foothills of the Santa Cruz Mountains, the city’s numerous wilderness areas brim with quiet redwood groves and evergreen forests.
-Plus, a new nature preserve recently made acres of wildflower-filled grasslands available to the public.
-Here are three Scotts Valley nature spots whose family and pet-friendly trails offer up exceptional scenery and serenity.
+Plus, some new nature preserves recently made acres of wildflower-filled grasslands available to the public.
+Here are three Scotts Valley nature spots whose family-friendly trails offer up exceptional scenery and serenity.

-Set on the rolling hills adjacent to Scotts Valley High School, Santa Cruz County’s newest hiking hotspot features four miles of pet-friendly, multi-use trails that traverse a delightfully diverse landscape.
+Set on the rolling hills adjacent to Scotts Valley High School, West Glenwood Open Space Preserve features four miles of pet-friendly, multi-use trails that traverse a delightfully diverse landscape.
 The 166-acre preserve currently features five, color-coded loop trails which lead through a botanic garden’s worth of habitats including redwood forests, grassland prairies, and freshwater marshes.
 Though unveiled in 2019, the preserve was 18 years in the making, the happy result of the local community’s conservation efforts.
-Best of all, the current accessible area represents just one portion of the planned preserve.
-Anticipated to open by spring 2020, a complimentary eastern segment will offer an additional five miles of trails, in addition to water features including a creek and fishing pond.
-Plan your visit in spring when hillsides are electrified by brilliant wildflowers such as California poppies, lupine, and owl’s clover.
-Note that the preserve’s parking lot at 350 Glenwood Drive is roughly 100 yards from the preserve’s entrance at Glenwood Dr. and K Street.
+Best of all, as of summer 2020, a complimentary eastern segment is now open and offers an additional five miles of trails, including a creek and fishing pond.
+Dogs and bikes are not allowed on the East Glenwood trails, but the preserve is currently open for hiking, and come fall, for horseback riding.
+Either East or West, plan your visit in spring when hillsides are electrified by brilliant wildflowers such as California poppies, lupine, and owl’s clover.
+Note that the preserves’ parking lot at 350 Glenwood Drive is roughly 100 yards from either the West or East trails entrances.

 While the Graham Hill Trail skirts the highway with expected road noise, The Powder Mill Trail is a quiet, nearly 8-mile fire road loop that bypasses Powder Mill Creek and connects with other trails, including the Buckeye Trail which drops down to the banks of the San Lorenzo River.